autred/blog/_posts/2016-09-30-explaning-rankings.md

  * When a player wins a match, they score points equal to (average visible MMR in match / 1000) ^ 7 for the hero they played.
  * We apply an exponent so higher MMRs are able to score points more rapidly than lower ones.
 A match won at 6000 MMR scores 128 times as many points as one won at 3000 MMR.
- * The division is intended to scale down the MMR to a reasonable number since we are applying an exponent to it.
+ * The MMR division is intended to scale down the MMR since we are applying an exponent to it.
  * The exponentiation factor has been adjusted several times to weight MMR more heavily and will be 7 starting 2016-10-01.
  * Losses score negative points (new change for 2016-10-01).
 This weights win rate more heavily.
  * Each hero has its own individual ranking list.